GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 id: 'yLxBajp'
 } %}

-A few things to note:
+## How errors are handled

 If you don't include a `<summary>`, the browser will create one for you: with a marker and the word "details".
-This summary is part of a shadow root, and therefore will not have author CSS summary styles applied.
+This summary is part of a [shadow root](/learn/html/template/#shadow-dom), and therefore will not have author CSS summary styles applied.
 Unfortunately, Safari does not include the details in the [keyboard focus order](https://bugs.webkit.org/show_bug.cgi?id=249904).

 If you do include a `<summary>`, but it is not the first element in the `<details>`, the browser still displays the summary